Tribunal Justice: Production

-On April 18, 2023, it was announced that Tribunal Justice would premiere on June 9, 2023, in the United States, United Kingdom, Germany, and Austria.
+In April 2023, it was announced that Tribunal Justice would premiere on June 9, 2023, in the United States, United Kingdom, Germany, and Austria.
 The show was created and is executive produced by Judge Judy Sheindlin (of Judge Judy and Judy Justice), who had previously created the similarly formatted Hot Bench for the syndication market; Sheindlin was inspired by witnessing an Irish three-judge tribunal while on vacation in creating both shows.

 The titular tribunal features former New York Supreme Court justice Patricia DiMango, Los Angeles civil litigator Tanya Acker, and former New York district attorney Adam Levy (Sheindlin's son), and bailiffs Petri Hawkins Byrd and Cassandra Britt.
 DiMango and Acker previously presided over the tribunal on Hot Bench.
-Byrd previously served as Sheindlin’s Bailiff on Judge Judy.
-On October 27, 2023, it was announced that Tribunal Justice had been renewed for a second season with Roland Tieh joined as showrunner.
+Byrd previously served as Sheindlin's Bailiff on Judge Judy.
+In October 2023, it was announced that Tribunal Justice had been renewed for a second season with Roland Tieh joined as showrunner.